varemenos/verepo/README.md

 ## About

 veRepo is a SASS library of modules and mixins for robust and maintainable front-end development using SASS.
-Most of the modular items/objects in this repo will work by just adding 1 class name to the html element you desire to style, for example:
+Most of the modular items/objects in this repo will work by just adding 1 class name to the html element you desire to style (though there are some exceptions), for example:

 ```scss
 .button{